phantom2810/k8s-ml/README.md

         -   Dockerfile
         -   requirements.txt
         -   model.keras

+You can browse these files in the web interface [here](https://github.com/teaching-on-testbeds/k8s-ml/tree/gh-pages/app).

 Note that a saved model - `model.keras` - is inside this directory.
 Then, inside `app.py`,